School of Nursing & Health Innovations Committees

 Action Steps:

-6. Conduct BSN student focus groups regarding program experience.
+3. Conduct BSN student focus groups regarding program experience

-7. Examine other BSN policies, procedures, and student support needs as identified by the Committee.
-(DEIAPC Goal 6)
+4. Examine other BSN policies, procedures, and student support needs as identified by the Committee (DEIAPC Goal 6)

 IHW Curriculum Committee

 Committee Purpose: Responsible for leading the monitoring, structuring, evaluation, and continuous quality improvement of the IHW program of study.
-The committee monitors content and structure of curriculum, the sequence of the program of study, and the courses taught.
-The committee oversees curricular fidelity and integrity, and ensures professional standards are integrated in the curriculum.
+Monitor content and structure of curriculum, the sequence of the program of study, and the courses taught.
+Oversee curricular fidelity and integrity, and ensures professional standards are integrated in the curriculum.

 Goal #1: Support the implementation of the SONHI DEI Action Plan for Change.